Tipping.

 Cruise Ships

-Cruise lines usually include tips in your fare or give you guidelines and envelopes for tipping.
-You can check their website or ask your travel agent.
-Expect tips to add 10–20% to your cruise cost.
+Cruise lines usually add tips to your bill or give you information and envelopes for tipping.
+Check on their website or ask your travel agency.
+Tips should complement your cruise fare by 10–20%.
 Tip extra only for outstanding service.

 At Hotels